 Florida Fishing License for Lake Okeechobee

-If you are freshwater fishing Lake Okeechobee in Florida, for large-mouth bass, bluegill, crappie or any other species you will need to get a Fishing License Florida.
-Everyone over 16 Years of age is required by law to have this license.
+If you are freshwater fishing Lake Okeechobee in Florida, for large-mouth bass, bluegill, crappie, or any other species, you must get a Fishing License Florida.
+Everyone over 16 Years of age is legally required to have this license.

-Toll Free – Call the Toll Free Number at any time up to the very morning we go fishing to get your license.
+Toll Free – Call the Toll Free Number anytime up to the very morning we go fishing to get your license.
 The Number is (888)-347-4350.

-Bass Pro Shops- You could get your license when you get to Okeechobee from Wal-Mart or local marina up to the morning of your fishing trip.
+Bass Pro Shops- You could get your license when you get to Okeechobee from Walmart or the local marina up to the morning of your fishing trip.
 This method will keep you from paying an online fee.
 Freshwater Fishing Licenses Rules